kennywall/import-test/_posts/2011-05-04-aviary-launches-image-effects-api.md

 	Developer forum for developers to share and discover information.

 The Effects API provides much needed tools for applications that are looking to build photo books, cards, posters and any other printed documents, where you will use photos and images.
-With the Feather API and Suite API you can even enable users of your application to create and manipulate images within your app before exporting to PDF and publishing to the Mimeo Connect Cloud Print API.</p>
+With the Feather API and Suite API you can even enable users of your application to create and manipulate images within your app before exporting to PDF and publishing to the Mimeo Connect Cloud Print API.
-<center><p><a href="http://apievangelist.com/2011/05/04/aviary-launches-image-effects-api/" style='padding:25px; font-sze:18px; font-weight: bold;'>Read Full Story</a></p></center>